parsaM110/shared-library/README.md

 If you're working with Java and want to create a native shared library from your code, tools like GraalVM let you compile Java classes into native `.so` libraries that can be called from C or other native code.

-Are you working on something specific with native libraries—like Android development or integrating C code into a Java app?
-I can tailor the info to your project.